-At Beacon Corporation, Brokerage we specialize selling small to medium size businesses, mostly privately owned, with revenues between $1 million and $50 million.
-Rather than focusing on a certain industry, we represent a wide variety of Businesses for Sale across diverse industries and sectors, ranging from general contractors and other construction trades, to retail, services and manufacturing businesses.
+We specialize selling small to medium size businesses, mostly privately owned, with revenues between $1 million and $20 million.
+Rather than focusing on a certain industry, we represent a wide variety of businesses for sale across diverse industries and sectors, ranging from general contractors and other construction trades, to retail, services and manufacturing businesses.
 We have extensive experience with both Business-to-Business (B2B) and Business-to-Consumer (B2C) companies.
 We work with business owners across Southern Ontario, including Toronto, the GTA, Burlington, Hamilton, St. Catharines and Niagara Falls.

 What are the common reasons for selling a business?

 Before you place your business on the market for sale, there are general issues that owners should address.
 The goal in preparing your business for sale is to show it in its best marketable position so that a prospective buyer can optimally assess the business value and future growth potential.
 Some items to address are of a housekeeping nature, whereas others require more change and a longer timeframe to implement.
-Things to consider include: a) Financial - ensure that you have been keeping accurate financial records so that profitability can be understood and verified easily by a prospective buyer, b) Human Resources - structure the business so that it is not dependant on you solely, ideally have a manager in place who knows the business well and can help smoothen the transition to a new owner, c) Operations - strengthen systems and documentation, and reduce costs where possible to generate higher profitability, d) Marketing - increase your marketing activities in order to keep growing your business, e) Administration - organize your paperwork such as incorporation papers, leases, contracts, licenses.
+Things to consider include: • Financial: Ensure that you have been keeping accurate financial records so that profitability can be understood and verified easily by a prospective buyer • Human Resources: Structure the business so that it is not dependant on you solely, ideally have a manager in place who knows the business well and can help smoothen the transition to a new owner • Operations: Strengthen systems and documentation, and reduce costs where possible to generate higher profitability • Marketing: Increase your marketing activities in order to keep growing your business Administration: Organize your paperwork such as incorporation papers, leases, contracts, licenses

 What are the costs associated with selling or buying a business?